 The advantage of conducting the meeting in VR instead of on 2D platforms or in-person is the possibility of persistent content presence.
 In VR your subject matter will continue to stay in the room even if you leave the space.
 While some team members worked on the project in the morning others can access their output and build on it when they are asleep.
 This allows anyone to enter the room at any time and collaborate on the subject asynchronously.

 PwC in their research highlighted that participants who undergo training in VR are better capable of applying their lessons than if they were training in a classroom or on video conferencing.
 The adaptability of VR also allows companies to build a digital replica of real-life situations and allow participants to learn through practice.

-Fruitful brainstroming has become difficult for distributed teams.
-Using the infinite virtual space and productivity tools like pinboards, breakout rooms etc companies are able to translate their ideas into actionable plans in VR.
+Fruitful brainstorming has become difficult for distributed teams.
+Using the infinite virtual space and productivity tools like pinboards, breakout rooms etc companies can translate their ideas into actionable plans in VR.

 Client Presentation in VR